About

 About 10 years ago, after I retired, my former life suddenly became more fluid than it had ever been.
 I had no obligations to place or person.
 All the reference points of identity and behavior either loosened or disappeared.
 In the midst of radical uncertainty, I felt an unfamiliar and delicious lightness.

 I have a strong orientation to dharma study and practice.
-I decided to indulge my curiosity, explore a new lifestyle and a new intention: spontaneity, presence, fearlessness, creative integrity and no regrets.
+I decided to indulge my curiosity, explore a new lifestyle and a new intention: spontaneity, fearlessness, creative integrity and no regrets.
 These conditions present an opportunity to make life as practice a more immediate reality.
 The world needs much more of this anyway.
 Who would I become?
 A global nomad?
 A divine madman?
 A lion, unafraid?
 Unattached, like the wind?
 Or like space, not relying on anything?
 All of the above?
 Whatever I was to become , I desired to be more fluid, to live closer to emerging truth.
-I’ve explored new surroundings (Southeast Asia for most of five years), new activities, new endeavors and associations.
+I explored new surroundings (Southeast Asia for most of five years), new activities (blogging), new endeavors (a hydro-power start-up in Laos) and associations.
 Looked at separately, they may seem odd fellows.
-But together, they have become an enriching, provocative and renewing path.
-Awakening in real time means dropping identity, facade, time and place.
-After being a travel blogger for some years (all that material has disappeared), my writing has blended and bled spirituality, culture and politics such that they divisions disappear.
-This tiny corner is an exploration of meaning in the moment, spontaneous presence, Being seen through the non-dual lens of Dzogchen and the offerings of my teachers.
-All appearances, all perceptions arise spontaneously from the infinite creative potentiality of nothing whatsoever; their essence empty, clear, open and unlimited.
-Non-duality is the mind becoming the body.
-What becomes possible here?
-What does such a condition call for? — freshness, simplicity and joyful, open presence: the roots of authentic compassion.
-Who–or what–shall I become?
-An argonaut of the ineffable?
-A surfer on the turbulent poetics of decolonization, late-stage capitalism and ecological devastation, responding in the most present and honest way possible to the emergence (and emergency) of this world.
+But together, along with ongoing explorations of group resonance, publishing a book or facilitating a critical illness support group, they have been an enriching, provocative and renewing path.